WASHERWOMEN BENEATH THE FOUNTAIN OF SAINT HUGO OF GENOA,

 Holland visited Genoa in September of 1851, having come through Geneva (as was his usual continental route), and exhibited several of the views he painted there in the following years at the Royal Watercolour Society and British Institution.
 The present work was one of Holland's final paintings, exhibited the year before his death.

-He briefly resigned from the OWS to seek membership of the R.A. for his oil paintings, but swiftly resumed membership after this failed.
-He was also for a time a member of the Society of British Artists and exhibited at the British Institution.
+He was for a time a member of the Society of British Artists and exhibited at the British Institution.
 Many of his works were commissioned for illustrated annuals of his day, with the views from his trips published back in England to much acclaim.
 He was a prolific artist, popular in his lifetime and even more so afterwards, with no fewer than 47 public institutions in the U.K. holding works by him